INTERVIEW: Dzmitry Lisichyk, a Belarusian fighting for Ukraine

 Isn’t too cold to sleep in tents in February?

 It isn’t bad.
-I am of low-maintenance.
+I am of low maintenance.
 But it’s quite warm here, around +12-14 at night.

 How often do you get a chance to call you dad and mum, also your friends?